-Fuji acknowledges that humans still possess blind passion but points out that because of Amida's endowed wisdom that emerges within, they can see their Three Poisons of greed, hatred, and ignorance more objectively and seek to become freer from their shackles.
+Fuji acknowledges that humans are still fundamentally possessed of afflictions but points out that with the endowed wisdom by Amida that emerges within them, they are able to see their Three Poisons more objectively so as to want to become freer from their shackles.
 (Anthology, p.
 63)

 Hisao Maeda, Associate Professor at Musashino University, points out further textual evidence of the transformation that takes place in the persons of Shinjin.
 For example, he cites Shinran's view that "Their minds perpetually play in the Pure Land," "They are equal to Tathagata," and they attain 'the mind of equality.'
 (Anthology, p.
-81-85) And he even brings to our attention a passage that is not often mentioned in traditional scholarship, in which Shinran clearly states that a person of Shinjin realizes wisdom:
+81-85) And he even brings to our attention a passage that is rarely mentioned in traditional scholarship, in which Shinran clearly states that a person of Shinjin realizes wisdom: